esheldon/wq/README.md

     wq limit "run: 25"

-You can also specify Ncores, or even combine them
+You can also specify cores, or even combine them

     wq limit "run: 25; cores: 100"